-We will continue to offer virtual social, educational, and cultural events using Zoom to accommodate our community’s comfort level and schedule.
+Palisades Village has resumed in-person activities including for all who are up to date with their COVID vaccines .
+We also continue to offer virtual social, educational, and cultural events using Zoom to accommodate our community’s comfort level and schedule.

-Palisades Village encourages partially or non-vaccinated people to seek vaccination opportunities at any of the District’s walk-up sites, area hospitals, or vaccination providers.
+Palisades Village encourages partially or non-vaccinated people to seek vaccination opportunities at any of the District’s Covid Centers, area hospitals, vaccination providers or in-home services.

-If you need a ride or help at home (gardening, technical support, small home repairs, errands run, etc.), we will continue to offer these services to the extent that volunteers and members receiving the services are fully vaccinated.
-Please remember that the Palisades Village Office asks for 3 business days notice to accommodate your requests.
-Contactless services will still be available to all members, regardless of their vaccination status.
+If you need a friendly home visit, a ride, or help at home (gardening, technical support, small home repairs, errands run, etc.), we will continue to offer these services to the extent that volunteers and members receiving the services are up to date with their COVID vaccines and wear masks indoors (homes/cars).

 These standards are subject to change at any time, based on guidance from the CDC, the DC Department of Health, and/or the experience of Palisades Village.
 We will continue to keep you updated.
-As always, your safety is of utmost importance to us, and Palisades Village welcomes your input and feedback.
+As always, your safety is of utmost importance to us

 Facts on COVID-19: